SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In Ruby begin ‹block› rescue (‹error-specifier›) ‹block› ensure ‹block› Rust is notable for not having any error handling of this kind.
 In general, having a try and either a catch or a finally block is necessary for the construct to be syntacitcally correct.
-In JS, the <error-specifier> for catch was necessary until ES2019, and has been optional since
+In JS, the ‹error-specifier› for catch was necessary until ES2019, and has been optional since

 #### assert